lohic/ITS/wp-content/plugins/formidable/readme.txt

 * PRO: Added functionality for ordering by post fields in a custom display

 = 1.05.01 =
-* PRO: Fix custom display settings for posts
+* PRO: Fix custom display settings for posts/custom posts

 = 1.05.0 =
-* Moved a form widget from Pro into the free version
+* Moved a contact form widget from Pro to the free version
-* Updated some templates with fields aligned in a row
+* Updated some form templates with fields aligned in a row.
+First and last name are on one line in the contact form template.
 * Moved error messages underneath input fields
 * Added option to display labels "hidden" instead of just none.
 This makes aligning fields in a row with only one label easier
 * Additional XHTML compliance for multiple forms on one